codepath/android_guides/Displaying-Images-with-the-Glide-Library.md

 int margin = 10; // crop margin, set to 0 for corners with no crop GlideApp.with(this)
         .load("http://via.placeholder.com/300.png")
-        .transform(new RoundedCornersTransformation(radius, margin))
+        .centerCrop() // scale image to fill the entire ImageView .transform(new RoundedCornersTransformation(radius, margin))
         .into(ivImg);
 ```